julienlargetpiet/edm1/README.md

 ## Description

-Allow to select elements from a vector according to a uniform distribution.
+Allow to select elements from a vector according to a uniform distribution (better than runif, especially for small vectors).
 You can choose the seed that the reimplementation of the uniform distribution will work with, defaults to 'random_data2.csv', see examples

 ## Usage